ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 * When connecting to WiFi, there is a fast LED flash.
 Once the connection is made, you will see a slower flash.
 To retry the WiFi connection, press the `BOOT SEL` button on the RPP.
+(If you're unable to connect, check that you entered your WiFi credentials correctly in the program before downloading it to the RPP.)
 * While running the hub, there is a slow heartbeat on the RPP to show you that the program is running.
 If the flashing stops (no light or continuous light), something is hung.
 To restart, press the `BOOT SEL` button on the RPP.